openvinotoolkit/model_server/demos/vehicle_analysis_pipeline/python/README.md

-# Vehicle Analysis Pipeline Demo with OVMS
+# Vehicle Analysis Pipeline Demo with OVMS {#ovms_demo_vehicle_analysis_pipeline}
 This document demonstrates how to create complex pipelines using object detection and object recognition models from OpenVINO Model Zoo.
 As an example, we will use [vehicle-detection-0202](https://github.com/openvinotoolkit/open_model_zoo/blob/2021.4/models/intel/vehicle-detection-0202/README.md) to detect multiple vehicles on the image.
 Then, for each detected vehicle we will crop it using [model_zoo_intel_object_detection](../../../src/custom_nodes/model_zoo_intel_object_detection) example custom node.
 Finally, each vehicle image will be forwarded to [vehicle-attributes-recognition-barrier-0042](https://github.com/openvinotoolkit/open_model_zoo/blob/2021.4/models/intel/vehicle-attributes-recognition-barrier-0042/README.md) model.

 ![Vehicles analysis visualization](vehicles_analysis.png)

-Using such pipeline, a single request to OVMS can perform a complex set of operations to determine all vehicles and its properties.
+Using such pipeline, a single request to OVMS can perform a complex set of operations to determine all vehicles and their properties.

 ## Pipeline Configuration Graph